r-grandorder/tri-hermes/en/pages/avalon.md

 There was an immediate answer, as expected of a god.

 **Beryl:**
-Hey, Kirschtaria! !
+Hey, Kirschtaria!!
 You came back to life too, mate!

 **Beryl:**
 Man, that's a relief.
 I was sure I'd be up first!